zerbian/interactive-fpga/web/README.md

+###Update GitHub Page
-run `git subtree push --prefix web origin gh-pages` at toplevel in master brnach
+Run `git subtree push --prefix web origin gh-pages` at toplevel in master branch to update web content in the right branch.